pharindoko/json-serverless/README.md

-## Diagnose locally
+## Develop locally with cloud resources
-In case of issues you can use this mode to load data with the same componentes (S3, LowDB) as json-server and execute it the same way as the lambda does.
+Use same componentes (S3, LowDB) as the lambda does but have code executed locally.

 #### 1. Add .env file to root folder